 Very interesting situation where this big pot is with so good starting hands from three players, aa vs kk vs qq, not every day you see this.
 And also i nit understand where episode 4 is because tom dwan lost in first three episodes but nit kniw what happens in episode 4

 If it wasnt for all the big names in this game, i dont think that it would have many viewers.
-More would follow with a less popular format like omaha hi/lo

-What decision there to fold his hand, with the other three players holding monster hands And of course aces won, but with a straight, if im not mistaken.
+What decision there to fold his hand, with the other three players holding monster hands Smile And of course aces won, but with a straight, if im not mistaken.

 Yep, the ace completed the straight, but he would have won without that, as the other players didn't improve their hands.
 And this games are held for the asian market, where the preverences for certain game types may be different from europe or the us.